Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Bloat

-Caused when a dog’s stomach fills with gas, especially if your dog exercises immediately after eating, bloat can be fatal.
+Caused when a dog's stomach fills with gas, bloat can be fatal, and factors like exercising immediately after eating may increase the risk.
+Besides feeding style, other factors may increase the likelihood of a dog developing bloat, such as type of food, anxious temperament, family history of bloat, and more.
 Not only does the expanding stomach put pressure on the diaphragm and make breathing difficult, but the stomach can also twist.
-It’s a severe health issue facing Great Danes and other animals and can only be treated by a veterinarian.
+It's a severe health issue facing Great Danes and other dogs and needs to be treated by a veterinarian immediately.

-To prevent your Great Dane from suffering from bloat, keep a careful eye on how much they eat and drink.
-Eating to excess, along with exercising or rolling straight after a meal, are common causes.
-Your veterinarian might also suggest a surgery that tacks the stomach to the inner walls of your dog’s body to stop it from twisting.
+To help reduce your Great Dane’s risk of bloat, keep a careful eye on how much they eat and drink.
+Eating to excess, along with exercising or rolling soon after a meal, are considered risk factors.
+Your veterinarian might also suggest a preventative surgery called gastropexy that tacks the stomach to the inner walls of your dog's body to stop it from twisting.

 Dilated Cardiomyopathy

-Although male Great Danes are more susceptible to dilated cardiomyopathy (DCM) than females, both sexes can suffer from this disorder.
-DCM occurs when the upper or lower chambers of the heart — more commonly, the latter — become enlarged.
+Although male Great Danes may be somewhat more susceptible to dilated cardiomyopathy (DCM) than females, both sexes can suffer from this disorder.
+DCM occurs when the heart muscle becomes enlarged and weakened, most commonly affecting the ventricles of the heart.

 Untreated, the muscle walls of the heart become weak, and fluid can collect in the lungs and other tissues.
 This can result in congestive heart failure.